Join our network. Make change happen.

 Energy poverty policies and measures in 5 EU countries: A comparative study

 Energy Poverty (EP) is the inability to attain a socially and materially necessitated level of domestic energy services.
-In the EU this occurs primarily due to low incomes, poor energy performance of buildings and high energy costs.
+In the EU this occurs primarily due to low incomes, poor energy

 Policy Group(s):